 The Healthcare Cost and Utilization Project of the Agency for Healthcare Research and Quality has defined how various diagnoses codes correspond to common disease categories.
 For example, heart failure can have one of two dozen ICD-9 codes.
 Other examples include falls, injuries, medication errors, mood and anxiety problems, and hospitalization encounters.

 Second, a case can be identified by examining admission to a program.
-For example, in the MFH project, the program administrator maintains a list of patients to whom an MFH provided care.
+For example, in the MFH project, the program administrator maintains a list of patients for whom an MFH provided care.

 [H1] Measurement of Exposure to Treatment